"Oh, I miss home": Young guy playfully provokes elderly man, netizens laugh

 A video of a naughty young man playing with an elderly man has gone viral on social media.

-In a TikTok clip uploaded by @babo6178, the elderly man is sitting outside comfortably with a blanket, he is smoking a cigarette.
+In a TikTok clip uploaded by @babo6178, the elderly man is sitting outside comfortably with a blanket smoking a cigarette.
 He had a bottle of gin beside him.

-A young gent comes and takes the man's alcohol to pour for himself but mkhulu was not having it.
-The elderly man did a count-up for the young guy to give him his alcohol back.
+A young gent comes and takes the man's alcohol to pour for himself, but mkhulu was not having it.
+The elderly man did a countdown for the young guy to give him his alcohol back.
 He counted until five and then stood up, hilariously chasing the gent.

 They finally stopped and the young man gave mkhulu his alcohol and asked him to pour for him.
 He did but the gent still had the nerve to complain about how little the elderly man poured - lol.